butterbot6283/Discord-MPC-Rich-Presence/README.md

 For movies (no episode detected), the large image tooltip automatically combines the TMDb tagline and release date, e.g. `"One.
 Last.
 Ride."
 (Jun 25, 2026)`.
 Falls back to just the release date if no tagline is available, and is skipped entirely if `customBigText` is set.

 ### Slideshow
 Set `slideshowInterval` (in seconds) to rotate through multiple custom images or TMDb posters on a timer.
 Supports both random cycling (if `randomPoster` is on) and sequential cycling.
 Set to `0` to disable.
+Keeps rotating even while the video is paused.

 ### Live Config Reload
 `presence.js` watches `config.json` with `fs.watch`.
-Any change saved by `menu.js` is picked up automatically within 500 ms. Changes that affect API results (autoPoster, autoEpisode, autoDate, romajiTitle, dont, IDs, cleanFilename) reset the cache and re-fetch.
+Any change saved by `menu.js` is picked up automatically within 500 ms — whether the video is playing or paused.
+Changes that affect API results (autoPoster, autoEpisode, autoDate, romajiTitle, dont, tmdb_id, cleanFilename) reset the cache and re-fetch.
 Changes that only affect display (customText, customBigText, customImage, slideshowInterval, randomPoster) update Discord immediately without clearing the cache.

 ### Live TXT Watcher
-The script also watches the currently playing video's folder for changes to `tmdb.txt`, `mal.txt`, `titles.txt`, and `group.txt`.
-Editing or adding any of those files while the script is running triggers a full cache reset and re-fetch automatically.
+The script also watches the currently playing video's folder for changes to `tmdb.txt`, `titles.txt`, and `group.txt`.
+Editing or adding any of those files while the script is running triggers a full cache reset and re-fetch automatically — including while the video is paused.

 ### Auto Reconnect
 `index.js` handles Discord connection lifecycle automatically.
 On disconnect it destroys the old client and creates a brand-new one every 5 seconds until Discord is available again.
 Pending intervals and memory are cleaned up on every reconnect cycle to prevent leaks.